To find a physician or for questions 903-596-DOCS

 UT Health East Texas also provides breast care services, including mammograms at other locations across East Texas, including UT Health East Texas Physicians Cedar Creek Lake in Gun Barrel City, UT Health Athens, UT Health Henderson and UT Health Jacksonville.
 For more information about the services offered, click Services below.

-Schedule Your Mammogram Online or Call 903-531-8000 and press 5.
+Schedule Your Mammogram Online or Call 903-531-8000.

 Mammogram Online Scheduling